frieda566/FlashPlay/markdowns/documention.md

   ### Frieda
   To Do: update documentation, finalize streak_plant so that it grows and resets accordingly
   Solution:

+  ### Paula
+  To Do: Adding images to the documentation and the default sound effect, each time the player clicks.

 # AI usage
 For debugging purposes, we pasted error messages into ChatGPT or GitHub Copilot to better understand their causes and explore possible solutions.